baselime/docs/sending-data/lambda-logs.md

 Once you connect your AWS account to Baselime, Baselime automatically create [CloudWatch Logs subscription filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html) to automatically ingest logs from your AWS Lambda functions.

+!!!
+Essential
+To effectively monitor your applications deployed on AWS on Baselime, it is essential to send AWS Lambda logs.
+!!!

+!!!
+Automatic
+Baselime automatically ingests AWS Lambda logs, there is no need for any additional steps after connecting your AWS account.
+!!!

 ---

 ## How it works